ldyang14/training-material/topics/translatomics/tutorials/quality-of-mapped-reads/tutorial.md

 # Quality control for strandness

 Assuming that your data was from the public database, you may not know the library type of the data.
-Then, you can infer the strandness of the Ribo-seq data from the mapped files.
+Then, you can infer the strandness of the Ribo-Seq data from the mapped files.
 It is necessary to know this characteristic in some cases, because some parameters of downstream analysis tools will be set according to strandness, such as [featureCounts](http://bioinf.wehi.edu.au/featureCounts/).
 If the parameter was set by mistake, the statistical results will probably be completely contrary to the data itself.

 ---